 In today’s culture, it’s easy to play those games.
 If your reaction isn’t productive, try this: Reflect on the situation and think of at least 5 things that you could have done differently, which might have delivered a different outcome.
 A Sisu Spirit gives you the courage to choose an Ownership Mindset in the future.
 You will achieve better outcomes.

 Sisu Spirit Step 4: “DO” Develops an Action Mindset

-Forward momentum is critical to overcoming challenges.
+Being a positive change agent is needed to create the forward momentum critical to overcoming challenges.
 Strengthen your clarity on what you need to do with an action plan that has concrete next steps.
 I’m sure you’re familiar with SMART Goals:

 Leadership Development Tip: Savor the sweat!
 It’s important for all leaders to be continually sweating.
 What do I mean?
 I mean that we need to stretch our comfort zones.
 How do we know when we’re doing that?
 Some of us sweat like crazy.
 Others know they are stretching when their voice quivers, or their stomach ties in a knot.
 How do you know what you’re stretching?

 Develop the grit and mental toughness to stretch your comfort zones.
 It is critical for you to nurture your Sisu Spirit so that you can prioritize your to-do list.
 Focus on the most important actions needed to move forward, not just the easiest steps.

 Expand your daily “Stretch-your-Comfort- Zone” routine by asking these questions: